 When developing an emergency preparedness plan, remember to consider the needs of your family pets.
 Pets left behind can become injured, lost or ill.
 So plan for the day when you and your pets may have to leave home or become separated due to a disaster.

 As this page mainly concentrates on you preparing for major emergencies, day to day events can be just as dangerous for your pets.
 If it is too hot or too cold outside for you, it is for your pets as well.
-During the extreme summer heat, please do not leave your pets in closed up vehicles or outside without adequate shelter and water.
-During extreme cold, please do not leave your pets outdoors without adequate shelter, if possible, bring them indoors or in some sort of shelter.
+During the extreme summer heat, please do not leave your pets in closed up vehicles or outside without adequate shelter and water; also know that if the concrete is too hot for your feet, it is too hot for their paws as well.
+During extreme cold, please do not leave your pets outdoors without adequate shelter, if possible, bring them indoors or in some sort of shelter away from the elements, with adequate food and non-frozen water.

 Community disaster shelters cannot accept pets because of health and safety issues.
 The only animals allowed in shelters are service animals that assist people with disabilities.
-Provisions have recently been made by the Nashville Humane Association to assemble pet shelters in close proximity to Red Cross disaster shelters, keeping pets and their owners together. ;
+However, provisions have recently been made by the Nashville Humane Association to assemble pet shelters in close proximity to Red Cross disaster shelters, keeping pets and their owners together.

 Here are some additional sheltering options to consider before a disaster strikes: